DPQuant: Efficient and Differentially-Private Model Training via Dynamic Quantization Scheduling: Introduction

-Our goal is to develop an automatic mechanism to effectively quantize DP-SGD, while minimizing the impact on model accuracy and the differential privacy budget.
-We observe that \textit{quantizing only a subset of layers} and selectively varying this subset every epoch can preserve most of the efficiency gains from quantization while maintaining model accuracy. \codename uses two core techniques that are implemented in a \emph{differentially private} framework for dynamic quantization scheduling: \begin{enumerate}[leftmargin=2.5em] \item \textbf{Probabilistic layer sampling}, which rotates which layers are quantized every epoch to distribute quantization variance across the network, decreasing overall quantization variance; \item \textbf{Loss-aware prioritization}, which uses a loss sensitivity estimator to selectively quantize layers that have minimal impact on model accuracy. \end{enumerate}
+Our goal is to develop an automatic mechanism to effectively quantize DP training, while minimizing the impact on model accuracy and the privacy budget.
+We observe that \textit{quantizing only a subset of layers} and \textit{selectively varying this subset every epoch} can preserve most of the efficiency gains from quantization while maintaining model accuracy. \codename uses two core techniques that are implemented in a \emph{differentially private} framework for dynamic quantization scheduling: \begin{enumerate}[leftmargin=2.5em] \item \textbf{Probabilistic layer sampling}, which rotates which layers are quantized every epoch to distribute quantization variance across the network, decreasing overall quantization variance; \item \textbf{Loss-aware prioritization}, which uses a loss sensitivity estimator to selectively quantize layers that have minimal impact on model accuracy. \end{enumerate}

-We make the following contributions: \begin{enumerate}[leftmargin=2.5em] \item To our knowledge, this work is the first to demonstrate and explain the significant accuracy degradation when employing existing quantization techniques with DP-SGD compared to non-private SGD during model training. \item We introduce \codename, a differentially private lightweight mechanism that minimizes quantization-induced loss by (a) probabilistically sampling which layers to quantize every epoch and (b) prioritizing layers with lower sensitivity—while incurring only a negligible cost to the overall privacy budget. \item We demonstrate that \codename achieves near Pareto-optimal accuracy-speed tradeoffs across a range of compute and privacy budgets, outperforming static (fixed-layer) quantization baselines. \end{enumerate}
+Specifically, in this work we make the following contributions: \begin{enumerate}[leftmargin=2.5em] \item We are the first to demonstrate and explain the significant accuracy degradation that arises when employing ultra-low-precision (FP4/INT4) quantization with DP training (DP-SGD and DP-Adam), compared to the mild impact observed in non-private SGD and in 16-bit DP training. \item We introduce \codename, a differentially private lightweight mechanism that minimizes quantization-induced loss by (a) probabilistically sampling which layers to quantize every epoch and (b) prioritizing layers with lower sensitivity—while incurring only a negligible cost to the overall privacy budget. \item We demonstrate that \codename achieves near Pareto-optimal accuracy-speed tradeoffs across a range of compute and privacy budgets, outperforming static (fixed-layer) quantization baselines. \end{enumerate}